 Following the conclusion of an exciting public voting period from 01 February to 28 February, the REFRESH project is pleased to announce the winners of the REFRESH Food Waste Solution Contest:

 Transition Surplus Food Project: The jury was drawn to the Transition Surplus Food Project by its integrated concept, inspirational qualities and concrete action delivering quantified results.
 This grassroots initiative implements food waste reduction as an integrated part of a larger sustainability concept including behavior changes and building new community structures.
 The approach connects the use of surplus food from local entrepreneurs with a palette of opportunities to preserve it for human consumption, and diverting left-over food resources – where safe for animals - for production of animal feed or for anaerobic digestion.
 It is an innovative approach in combining social, commercial, environmental and valorisation options to reduce food waste across the supply chain, which reflects the REFRESH core objectives.
-The initiative is a pioneer in the growing movement of pay-as-you-feel food waste cafes.
 The model has shown replicability across Europe, which convinced the jury of Transition Surplus Food Project’s realization potential and future impact.

 Wastewatchers Wastewatchers convinced the jury as a well-designed, innovative intervention seeking to work with businesses in the hospitality sector to understand and reduce food waste from a business case perspective.
 This start-up helps businesses understand how reducing food waste is in their own best interest, combining financial sense with sustainability for hospitality businesses.
 Understanding real-life practice and linking to measurable actions, Wastewatchers successfully connects hospitality and food service businesses with food waste reduction measures.
 Especially innovative is the engagement of support for food waste interventions across the whole company, from CEOs to kitchen staff.
 The jury found this approach particularly persuasive from the perspectives of realization potential and future impact.
 Taking a measurements-based, analytical approach to investigate opportunities to reduce food waste reflects the REFRESH approach on business engagement, transparency and evaluation of impact against a baseline.